seife/raspi-wireless-speaker/README.md

 * Bluez uses simple pairing, if the adapter supports it.
 In this case, you do not get prompted for a PIN during pairing.
 If the adapter does not support it, then the PIN is hard coded to "0000" in mini-agent.py.
 The bluetooth adapters in Raspi Zero W and Raspberry Pi 3 do support sspmode, but if you build this with an Raspberry Pi with an older USB BT dongle, it might not be supported.
 Check the output of `hciconfig get sspmode`.
 If you just get an error, then it is not supported.

 * The services are running in a session of user "pi", because pulseaudio does not really want to run as root.
 To achieve this, autologin for "pi" on tty1 is enabled.
-* The services started (gmediarender, mini-agent.py for bluez and the automatic volume adjuster for pulseaudio) are managed by systemd in user-mode.
+* The services started (mopidy, mini-agent.py for bluez and the automatic volume adjuster for pulseaudio) are managed by systemd in user-mode.
 This was chosen mainly, so that `restart=always` can be used to respawn failing processes.
+* upmpdcli is running with the default setup in system mode, just `friendlyname` is changed.
 --------

 The license of all files is WTFPL-2.0, except mini-agent, which, as it is derived from bluez sources, is probably GPL-2.0+.